shbxio/CAP/Pre-Requirements/README.md

 Power BI Desktop is a free Windows application developed by Microsoft as part of the Power BI suite of business analytics tools.
 You can find out more at the following [link](https://learn.microsoft.com/en-us/power-bi/fundamentals/desktop-what-is-desktop).
 From the following [link](https://powerbi.microsoft.com/de-de/downloads/) you can download the Power BI Desktop.

 **`6.
 Download Visual Studio Code`** <br />
 Installing an IDE is necessary to run our script and install plugins.
-In our project we used Visual Studio Code, so we recommend users to use Visual Studio Code as well and follow our documentation in [Application lifecycle management](https://github.com/shbxio/CAP/tree/main/Application%20lifecycle%20management).
+In our project we used Visual Studio Code, so we recommend users to use it as well and follow our documentation in [Application lifecycle management](https://github.com/shbxio/CAP/tree/main/Application%20lifecycle%20management).
 From the following [link](https://code.visualstudio.com/download) you can download Visual Studio Code.

 **`7.
 Excel`** <br />
 In our project we used Excel to import or export data from the DataVerse, so we recommend users to use Excel as well.
 From the following [link](https://www.microsoft.com/en-us/microsoft-365/excel) you can download Excel.